A local quantized marker for topological magnons from circular dichroism

+Simulations of this energy-resolved protocol for a Haldane model with $D/J=0.05$ (or $\Delta/W=0.19$), corresponding to a gap that is roughly half the one observed in $CrI_3$, were performed using 14 layers to decompose the lowest band (Fig.~\ref{fig:layer}).
+These results show good agreement between the exact value ($\mathcal{C}\!=\!1$), the estimate obtained from ideal initial states ($\widetilde{\mathcal{C}}\!\approx\!0.94$), and the full pump–dissipative scheme ($\widetilde{\mathcal{C}}\!\approx\!0.93$).
+This substantial improvement can be understood by noting that the effective bandgap-to-bandwidth ratio is increased by a factor $N$ (i.e.~$\Delta/W_{{\rm eff}}=N\Delta/W$), thereby suppressing spurious excitations into the upper band.
+This protocol thus yields a more accurate estimate of the Chern marker while providing additional insight into the energy-resolved structure of the Berry curvature.\\

-\textit{Discussion \& Perspectives --- } This work introduced a strategy to access a local topological marker in bosonic systems, which is based on combining a local driven-dissipative preparation scheme with a circular-dichroic measurement.
+\textit{Discussion \& Perspectives ---} This work introduced a strategy to access a local topological marker in bosonic systems, which is based on combining a local driven-dissipative preparation scheme with a circular-dichroic measurement.
 While this work illustrated this scheme in the context of topological magnons, the recipe described above can be generalized to any spin system with bosonic low-energy excitations.
 In general, the protocol consists in identifying:~(i) a localized single-excitation state; (ii) a suitable driven-dissipative protocol to prepare this local state, while optimizing the uniform filling of the target topological band; and (iii) the chiral perturbation [Eq.~\eqref{eq:chiral_pert}], where the position operator takes the form $\hat{x}\!=\!\sum_ix_i\hat{n}_i$, with $\hat{n}_i$ the local bosonic densities.

 An interesting perspective concerns the physics beyond the single-excitation approximation, which is considered in this work.
 It would be intriguing to explore the effectiveness of the preparation protocol beyond the classical mean-field theory, but also the effects of magnon-magnon interactions, and the fate of bulk topology in the absence of magnon conservation~\cite{habel2024breakdown}.
+Applying our method to light-induced topological magnons~\cite{Gregor_magnons} also emerges as a promising direction.

+Systems in other symmetry classes and with different magnetic orders can also host Chern bands.
+A natural extension of this work is therefore to generalize our scheme to such systems—including noncollinear ferromagnets~\cite{fishman2025topological,dong2026topological}, antiferromagnets~\cite{owerre2017noncollinear,laurell2018magnon,yang2018quantum,mook2019thermal}, and altermagnets~\cite{khatua2025magnon}—by adapting the protocol to account for the geometry of para-unitary transformations arising from Bogoliubov–de Gennes Hamiltonians~\cite{Tesfaye}.